e-mage-gh/nestjs-shopify-guards/README.md

 # NestJS guards which support Shopify HMAC verification

-This module implements Guards which verifies the HMAC signature of incoming requests from Shopify.
+This module implements Guards which verifies the HMAC signature of incoming requests from Shopify:
+* `ShopifyAuthGuard` - verifies the HMAC signature of incoming auth requests from Shopify as described in the [Shopify documentation](https://shopify.dev/apps/auth/oauth/getting-started#step-2-verify-the-installation-request) and will throw an UnauthorizedException if it is invalid.
+* `ShopifyWebhookGuard` - verifies the HMAC signature of incoming webhook requests from Shopify as described in the [Shopify documentation](https://shopify.dev/apps/webhooks/getting-started#verify-webhook) and will throw an UnauthorizedException if it is invalid.

 ## Basic usage with all default